umit-iace/tool-pywisp/examples/generic/client/README.rst

 Visualization for the Generic example
 =====================================

-This `pyWisp` example can be used for the Arduino example.
+This `pyWisp` example can be used for the Generic example.
+The following features contains no additonal features.

+* Heartbeat
 .. sphinx-marker

 Communication